linr211/getting-started/docs/tutorial/README.md

 ### How to Externalize the Source from JSON Files

-For new or update localizable sources added in the json files, please refer [loupestash/tools/i18n/README.md](../tools/i18n/README.md) about how to run scripts to extract the sources.

-By default, you can just run 'generate-i18n' task defined in the [makefile file](../ui/Makefile), when running job is done you could submit the latest generated properties under 'loupestash/resources/i18n/UI' to ENI code repo so that the updated source can be translated.
+For new or updated localizable sources added in the json files, please refer [loupestash/tools/i18n/README.md](../tools/i18n/README.md) about how to run the scripts to extract the sources to properties files.
+By default, you can just run 'generate-i18n' task defined in the [makefile file](../ui/Makefile), when running the task done you could submit the latest generated properties file under 'loupestash/resources/i18n/UI' to ENI code repo so that the updated sources can be collected for translation.

+Notes:
-Notes: a)The task 'generate-i18n' will be also executed by run 'make-bootstrap' in the building process; b)If there's new JSON files, you need to add the parser to existing file 'loupestash/tools/i18n/json_prop_gen.py'.
+a) The task 'generate-i18n' will be also executed by run 'make-bootstrap' in the building process;
+b) If there's new JSON file, you need to develop new parser on the existing file 'loupestash/tools/i18n/json_prop_gen.py' to extract the localizable content.

 ### How to Do Source Collection

 Refer [loupestash/tools/vip-scanner/README.md](../tools/i18n/README.md) about how to run the scripts to generate the sources.

-The source collection running is same with RB(ERB) part as above mention.
+The source collection running is same with RB(ERB) files' as mention above, it's just to run the scanner to do it.

 ## Local I18n Testing